Tsentsak/buildCodeChallenge/README.md

 of what is expected from the exercise: https://streamable.com/fkebp

-App should fit to the screen (no vertical/horizontal scrolling).
+App should fit to the screen (no vertical/horizontal scrolling).<br />
-• Images list should display 30 images from the API using the store.
+• Images list should display 30 images from the API using the store. <br />
-• Image list should vertically scroll.
+• Image list should vertically scroll.<br />
-• Clicking on an image should select and display it on the right side.
+• Clicking on an image should select and display it on the right side.<br />
-• Clear button should clear the image selection.
+• Clear button should clear the image selection.<br />
-• Not seen in demo: Include functionality to add new images to the list from your local hard drive. o Due to the limited time for this challenge, the goal of this feature is to enable users to upload images directly from local environment and add them to the store, we don’t look for persisting the images, meaning that if the application is reloaded, we don’t expect to see the same images.
+• Not seen in demo: Include functionality to add new images to the list from your<br />
+local hard drive.
+o Due to the limited time for this challenge, the goal of this feature is to enable users to upload images directly from local environment and add them to the store, we don’t look for persisting the images, meaning that if the application is reloaded, we don’t expect to see the same images.<br />
 • Feel free to optimize or improve any aspects of the application for additional brownie points.
 (ChangeDetectionStrategy, modern image format webp (photo.effects.ts))